 - Authored the landmark Water Pollution Control and Estuary Restoration Act, which provides federal assistance to rehabilitate crucial aquatic habitats;

 - Supported funding to modernize local water infrastructure, solving sewer overflow problems, and decreasing nitrogen pollution into the Long Island Sound; and

 - Secured the first-ever federal commitment to protect the Hudson River Greenway and has worked to ensure that the EPA cleans 150,000 pounds of PCBs from 40 miles of the upper Hudson River.

 Congresswoman is deeply concerned about the impact that hydraulic fracturing – or “Fracking” – could have on our nation's waterways, including rivers and underground aquifers.
 That is why she cosponsored the FRAC Act, which would repeal exemptions under the Safe Drinking Water Act for those companies who use hydraulic fracturing to drill for natural gas and force those companies to disclose the chemicals they use to the Environmental Protection Agency (EPA).
 She also opposes allowing industry representatives to sit on the Department of Energy’s working group on hydraulic fracturing due to the clear conflict of interest.

 Supporting the Hudson River Valley National Heritage Area

 The Hudson Valley played a critical role in the founding of our Republic and is also home to unparalleled natural beauty.
 We have a duty to protect this rich heritage.
-As Ranking Member on the House Appropriations Committee, Lowey consistently protects federal funding destined for the Hudson River Valley National Heritage Area, which produces hundreds of millions of dollars in local economic impact and supports thousands of jobs.
+As Chairwoman of the House Appropriations Committee, Lowey consistently protects federal funding destined for the Hudson River Valley National Heritage Area, which produces hundreds of millions of dollars in local economic impact and supports thousands of jobs.